mongodb/specifications/source/crud/bulk-write.md

     /**
      * If true, allows the writes to opt out of document-level validation.
      *
-     * Defaults to false.
-     *
      * This option is only sent if the caller explicitly provides a value.
+The server's default
+     * value is false.
      */
     bypassDocumentValidation: Optional<Boolean>;